hwdsl2/whisper-install/README.md

 This script installs and configures a self-hosted [Whisper](https://github.com/openai/whisper) speech-to-text API server powered by [faster-whisper](https://github.com/SYSTRAN/faster-whisper), providing OpenAI-compatible `/v1/audio/transcriptions` and `/v1/audio/translations` endpoints.
 Transcribe and translate audio files using any app that supports the OpenAI audio API.

-> 📘 **New book:** [The Self-Hosted AI Builder’s Guide](https://books2read.com/aiguide?store=amazon) — learn how to deploy this service as part of a complete, secure-by-default private AI stack.

 **Features:**

 - Fully automated Whisper server setup, no user input needed